Medical Billing & Coding Schools

 • CAHIIM accredited: Yes

-Shoreline Community College: Online Medical Coding and Reimbursement Specialist Certificate of Proficiency
+Shoreline Community College: Online Comprehensive Coding & Revenue Integrity Specialist Certificate

-Shoreline Community College’s online medical coding and reimbursement specialist certificate of proficiency prepares students for entry-level careers as inpatient and outpatient coders, billers, patient account representatives, and other support positions in various healthcare settings.
+Shoreline Community College’s online comprehensive coding and revenue integrity specialist certificate prepares students for entry-level careers as inpatient and outpatient coders, billers, patient account representatives, and other support positions in various healthcare settings.
 Graduates will be eligible to sit for certification examinations offered by the AHIMA and the AAPC.

 Composed of 62 to 65 credits, the curriculum includes courses such as healthcare delivery in the US; hospital and clinic patient records; medical terminology; revenue cycle management; legal aspects of healthcare; basic ICD-10 coding; outpatient coding; intermediate medical coding; and health informatics essentials.